ShaohuaDong2021/DPLNet/README.md

 The code has been tested and verified using PyTorch 1.12.0 and CUDA 11.8.
 However, compatibility with other versions is also likely.

 ### Dataset Preparation
-NYUDv2 dataset can be download here [NYUDv2](https://drive.google.com/drive/folders/1tief3fgaTe2hown8FRnrb9ZtsMeoWtlv).
+NYUDv2 dataset can be download here [NYUDv2](https://drive.google.com/drive/folders/1tief3fgaTe2hown8FRnrb9ZtsMeoWtlv). # change the data root in ./RGBD/configs/nyuv2.json

 ### Pretrained Model Weights
 We provide our trained checkpoints for results reproducibility.